Telcos urged to upgrade internet services in rural, remote areas - Borneo Post Online

 “This is because if it is only the government doing it, it will be delayed.
 And we (the government) only provide the infrastructure while services are still handled by the telcos and not by the government.
 I hope there will be better cooperation, which has been good so far.

-“I’m not asking (the telcos) to go to places that require huge investments but to upgrade the service at existing towers so that it is in line with our ongoing efforts to improve the transmitter stations in accordance with 4G services,” he told reporters here today.
+“I’m not asking (the telcos) to go to places that require huge investments but to upgrade the service at existing towers so that it is in line with our ongoing efforts to improve the transmitter stations in accordance with 4G services,” he told reporters here on Monday.

 Earlier, Annuar observed two telecommunication towers located in Kampung Daingin and Kampung Gadong and also visited the Keluarga Malaysia (Malaysian Family) Digital Economy Centres (PEDi) in Kampung Langkuas, Kinarut near here.